yaphott/ubuntu-config-scripts/README.md

 # ubuntu-config-scripts

-Configuration scripts for the current LTS release of Ubuntu Desktop (22+).
+Development environment configuration scripts for Ubuntu Desktop (22.04).

 **Not intended for production.
 Use at your own risk!**